 "Start with a clean grill."Emeril Lagasse

 If you love to grill, it’s likely that you do it all year long.
 Just like they say at the US postal service, “neither snow nor rain nor heat nor gloom of night” can keep you from your grill!
 And so, while many folks think of Memorial Day as the start of BBQ season, we at AmazingRibs.com kick things off a bit earlier on St. Patrick’s Day.
 That’s right—we celebrate March 17 as the beginning of all things barbecue!
 St. Patrick’s Day is the perfect time to fire up your cooker for Sous-Vide-Que Pastrami, Grill Roasted Honey Butter Cabbage, or a Reuben Burger.
+If you get grilling a little later in the season, no problem.
+Just make sure your grill is ready for action.

 - Clean the inside of the lid and cookbox.
 Remove the grill grate and the fire grate of a charcoal grill and shovel any old ashes from the firebox.
 On a gas grill or pellet cooker, remove the grill grates and heat diffuser and then scrape away any debris from the heat diffuser and the cookbox.
 Use a Shop Vac to suck up ashes from in and around the firepot of a pellet cooker.
 Dispose of thick layers of built-up grease and grime by using a stiff spatula or spackle knife.
 If you see what looks like peeling paint hanging from the interior of the grill lid, don’t grab a paint brush.
 The flakes or scales are baked-on grease that has turned to carbon.
 Scrape them off or wipe them away with a damp paper towel.
 Wash the lid and cookbox with warm, soapy water.
 For thick soot buildup on the interior, use a heavy-duty grill cleaner.